 Apart from a thriving ecosystem beneath the water’s surface, the area is also home to a variety of birdlife, wildlife and indigenous vegetation.
 Float along rivers and deltas; visit the array of nature reserves and game farms or stopover in the city where all possible amenities are readily available.
 The Sunshine Coast’s cities include Port Elizabeth and East London, both with airports that service major centres across the remainder of the country.

-We've taken the liberty to answer everything you may need to know about visiting Sunshine Coast
+We've taken the liberty to answer everything you may need to know about visiting the Sunshine Coast.

 Any time!
 South Africa is a year-round destination.
 However, if you plan to combine a few areas where weather patterns vary, you should note a couple of things when looking for the best time to travel to South Africa for your specific itinerary.